Your shopping cart (0)

 Basically, larger knobs can also be mounted on smaller reels as long as the fitting matches.
 Technically, this is often possible.

 Therefore: just because a knob can be mounted does not automatically make it the best choice for the respective setup.
-For small and light reels, it is advisable to opt for lightweight and appropriately sized knobs.
+For small and light reels, it is advisable to opt for light and appropriately sized knobs.

 Here is a quick guide to which size fits which setup: